 The region has lost more than 4.2 trillion tonnes of ice in the last 25 years, which has raised global sea levels over 1cm.
 The rate of ice loss has risen from 33 billion tonnes a year in the 1990s to 254 billion tonnes a year in the last decade.
 The IPCC has estimated that global sea levels could rise by 60cm by 2100, putting 360 million people at risk of annual coastal flooding.
 However, this new study shows that if the current melt rate continues, Greenland will raise sea levels nearly 7cm more than the IPCC’s prediction by 2100, putting an additional 40 million people at risk.

-One of the keys to reducing methane emissions is cutting the use of fossil fuels.
+One of the keys to reducing methane emissions in Greenland, and certainly the rest of the world, is cutting the use of fossil fuels.
 Additionally, there is too much uncertainty surrounding the impacts of these environments on the planet and they should be considered in the Earth’s methane budget so as to allow researchers and policy makers to collaborate to mitigate and manage the effects of these emissions.

 Featured image by: Christine Zenino